 be a pullback diagram.
 Then the exchange map $f'_{\sharp}g'^{*}\to g^{*}f_{\sharp}$ is an equivalence. \end{enumerate} \end{prop} \begin{proof} The first assertion follows from the discussion in the beginning.
 For (2) and (3) we may use that $\L_{\Arig}\L_{\Nis}$ commutes with finite products and thus, we can check them on the level of presheaves, where they follow from the construction. \end{proof}

-\begin{rem} Let us note that Proposition~\ref{prop-smooth-BC-and-PF} (3) is equivalent to the right adjointability of the transposed diagram, i.e. $f'_{\sharp}g'^{*}\to g'^{*}f'_{\sharp}$ is an equivalence if and only if the exchange map $f^{*}g_{*}\to g'_{*} f^{'*}$ is an equivalence. \end{rem}
+\begin{rem} Let us note that Proposition~\ref{prop-smooth-BC-and-PF} (3) is equivalent to the right-adjointability of the transposed diagram, i.e. $f'_{\sharp}g'^{*}\to g'^{*}f'_{\sharp}$ is an equivalence if and only if the exchange map $f^{*}g_{*}\to g'_{*} f^{'*}$ is an equivalence. \end{rem}

-\begin{prop} The following assignments define sheaves for the Nisnevich topology on $\Rig$ with values in $\Pr^{L}$. \begin{enumerate} \item The assignment $S\mapsto\Sh_\Nis(\SmRig_S), f\mapsto f^*$, and \item The assignment $S\mapsto\RigH(S), f\mapsto f^*.$ \end{enumerate} \end{prop} \begin{proof} The first part follows from \cite[Prop.
+\begin{prop} The following assignments define sheaves for the Nisnevich topology on $\Rig$ with values in $\Pr^{L}$. \begin{enumerate} \item The assignment $S\mapsto\Sh_\Nis(\SmRig_S), f\mapsto f^*$. \item The assignment $S\mapsto\RigH(S), f\mapsto f^*$. \end{enumerate} \end{prop} \begin{proof} The first part follows from \cite[Prop.
 2.3.7]{AGV}.
-For the second part, let us note that it is enough to show that for any Nisnevich cover $f\colon U\to X$ and any Nisnevich sheaf $F$ such that $f^*F$ is $\Arig$-invariant, also $F$ is $\Arig$-invariant.
+For the second part, let us note that it is enough to show that, for any Nisnevich cover $f\colon U\to X$ and any Nisnevich sheaf $F$ such that $f^*F$ is $\Arig$-invariant, also $F$ is $\Arig$-invariant.
 This follows since

 and since $f^*$ is conservative, where $\Homline$ denotes the internal $\Hom$ in $\Sh_\Nis(\SmRig_S)$ (this is completely analogous to the proof of \cite[Thm.
 2.3.4]{AGV}). \end{proof}